I'm confused. There's HeyGen, D-ID, Synthesia, Mascotbot... What's the difference?

 Where HeyGen falls short for interactive use: In our evaluation of HeyGen's Interactive Avatar (now rebranded as LiveAvatar), response latency ranged from 2 to 5 seconds in typical configurations.
 Developer community reports document delays of 6-9 seconds with the default LiveKit transport.
 HeyGen does not support 2D characters or custom brand mascots.
 The @heygen/streaming-avatar SDK is being deprecated by March 31, 2026, requiring migration to the new LiveAvatar platform.

-MascotBot at a Glance — Strengths and Ideal Use Cases
+Mascotbot at a Glance — Strengths and Ideal Use Cases

-MascotBot is a 2D animated avatar SDK — a HeyGen alternative built for real-time interaction.
+Mascotbot is a 2D animated avatar SDK — a HeyGen alternative built for real-time interaction.
 It renders custom talking avatar characters using Rive, a vector animation engine running at 120fps via WebGL2.
 Instead of streaming video from a server, the conversational AI avatar animation happens directly on the user's device.

-What MascotBot does well:
+What Mascotbot does well:

 - Sub-500ms latency — Client-side Rive animation eliminates server-side video rendering overhead